A Baked French Fries Recipe that is so easy to make! Learn how to make homemade fries that are oven baked, healthy, crispy and delicious.

 That’s it!
 We recommend having a good baking sheet and parchment paper for maximum crispiness.

-How to cut French Fries
+How to cut french fries

 You don’t need a fancy fry cutter to cut french fries.
 To cut potatoes into fries, follow these steps:

 - Slice potatoes into thin slabs (see step 2).
+This gives you a nice flat surface to work with and cut even strips.

 - Slice slabs into 1/4 inch thick sticks.